 - i) Players shall at all times conduct themselves in a sportsmanlike manner and give due regard to the authority of officials and the rights of opponents, spectators and others.
 Unsportsmanlike conduct is defined as any misconduct by a player that is clearly abusive or detrimental to the success of a tournament, ATP and/or the Sport.
 In addition, unsportsmanlike conduct shall include, but not be limited to, the giving, making, issuing, authorizing or endorsing any public statement having, or designed to have, an effect prejudicial or detrimental to the best interest of the tournament and/or the officiating thereof. - ii) Players and their support team members accredited at any event must comply with the physical distancing and COVID-19 precautionary measures applicable for each event.
-Any repetitive or blatant breach of those measures may be considered a violation of the code of conduct under this Section or the Major Offense of Conduct Contrary to the Integrity of the Game depending on the severity of the violation. - iii) Violation of this section shall subject a player to a fine up to \$20,000 for each violation.
+Any repetitive or blatant breach of those measures may be considered a violation of the code of conduct under this Section or the Major Offense of Conduct Contrary to the Integrity of the Game depending on the severity of the violation. - iii) Violation of this section shall subject a player to a fine up to \$20,000 for ATP Challenger Tour tournaments, \$30,000 for ATP Tour 250 tournaments, \$40,000 for ATP Tour 500 tournaments, \$60,000 for ATP Tour

+Masters 1000 tournaments for each violation.
+The maximum fine will increase by one hundred percent (100%) for each consecutive violation during the same calendar year.
 In addition, if such violation occurs during a match, the player shall be penalized in accordance with the Point Penalty Schedule.
-In circumstances that are flagrant and particularly injurious to the success of a tournament, or are singularly egregious, the ATP Supervisor may refer the matter to the ATP SVP Rules & Competition who shall conduct an investigation to determine whether the player Major Offense of Aggravated Behavior or Conduct Contrary to the Integrity of the Game has occurred.
-Prize money earned at that event shall be held by ATP until the ATP SVP Rules & competition has concluded his investigation and made a determination.
+In circumstances that are flagrant and particularly injurious to the success of a tournament, or are singularly egregious, the ATP Supervisor may refer the matter to the ATP Members Fines Committee who shall conduct an investigation to determine whether the player Major Offense of Aggravated Behavior or Conduct Contrary to the Integrity of the Game has occurred.
+Prize money earned at that event shall be held by ATP until the ATP Members Fines Committee has concluded their investigation and made a determination.